 Abusive bosses don’t lead with integrity.
 This means they don’t have moral standards that prevent them from misconduct.
 While they might communicate the business’s core values, they do not actively demonstrate these qualities themselves.
 Additionally, they lack leadership qualities like accountability and often point the finger at others for problems they caused.
 Because of this, they build a team culture where no one takes ownership of their responsibilities.
 This results in low project completion rates, dysfunctional teams, avoidable business mistakes, and dissatisfied clients and customers.

-Fortunately, there are several ways to correct toxic boss traits.
+Fortunately, there are several ways to correct the traits of a bad boss.
 If you recognize any of these signs within yourself or those you’ve selected to serve on your leadership team, use the tips below to fix these tendencies.
-They will improve your work environment, create better relationships with employees, and lead to increased business success.
+They will improve your work environment, create better relationships with employees, and lead to increased career success.

 Step 1: Develop a Plan to Fix What’s Broken

 The first step in halting abusive boss traits at work is acknowledging there’s a problem.
 This requires a period of reflection.
 For instance, it wasn’t until Steve Jobs was dismissed from Apple in 1985, that he was able to step back and reevaluate his leadership style.
 As he explained, “Getting fired from Apple was the best thing that could have ever happened to me.
 The heaviness of being successful was replaced by the lightness of being a beginner again.
 It freed me to enter one of the most creative periods of my life.”
 Jobs’ quote shows failure isn’t definitive—it’s a learning experience.
 You will fail as a leader, just as those you’re teaching to lead will fail.
 These moments give people an opportunity to take a hard look at their actions and correct them.

 To get started assessing what needs to change: